FreeSlave/desktopfile/README.md

 * Can rewrite desktop files preserving all comments and the original order of groups.
 * Retrieving [Desktop file ID](http://standards.freedesktop.org/desktop-entry-spec/latest/ape.html).
 * Support for [Additional application actions](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s10.html).
 * Determining default terminal command to run applications with Terminal=true.
+Note that default terminal detector may not work properly on particular system since there's no standard way to find default terminal emulator that would work on every distribution and desktop environment.

 ### Missing features